 Now, if you click the URL, it will open the following page:

-Here you can see the snippet of how to pull the model from an application or from anywhere else:
+Here, you can see a code snippet of how to pull the model from an application or from anywhere else:

 Also, here you can edit a

-README.md file that will provide documentation on how to use this model.
+README.md file to provide documentation on how to use the model.